tlietz/dotfiles/README.md

 ### Vscode

+A hard link is created between vcode's directory, and the one here.

 The keybindings use a prefix(CTRL + SPACE) system similar to tmux and are meant to be OS-agnostic since they use only CTRL, TAB, and SHIFT (No CMD, OPTION, WIN, or META).